CozmoNate/HWSensors/README.txt

 With special thanks to:
 netkas for fakesmc
-slice for plugins and help in developing the project usr-sse2 for help in development and first FakeSMC plugins idea and realization Navi for investigation of numeric SMC values encoding/decoding and other useful stuff Michael Möller for OpenHardwareMonitor
+slice for plugins and help in developing the project usr-sse2 for help in development and first FakeSMC plugins idea and realization Navi for investigation of numeric SMC values encoding/decoding and other useful stuff droplets for testing
+Michael Möller for OpenHardwareMonitor
-The Real Deal for French localization
+The Real Deal & JrCs for French localization
-RehabMan forced me using mutexes and for other good ideas Vadim Shpanovski for custom popover
+RehabMan forced me using mutexes and for other good ideas Oliver Bolton for OBMenuBarWindow
 Mozketo for LaunchAtLoginController
+oswaldini @ www.osx86.org.pl for Polish translation
+Marchrius @ insanelymac.com for Italian translation
+k3nny @ www.insanelymac.com for German translation